truenas/documentation/content/SCALE/GettingStarted/InstallingSCALE.md

 Once you have [downloaded](https://www.truenas.com/download-truenas-scale/) the <file>.iso</file> file, you can start installing TrueNAS SCALE!

 {{< expand "ISO Verification" "v" >}}
-The iXsystems Security Team cryptographically signs TrueNAS ISO files so that users can verify the integrity of their downloaded file.
+The iXsystems Security Team cryptographically signs TrueNAS <file>.iso</file> files so that users can verify the integrity of their downloaded file.
-This section demonstrates how to verify an ISO file using the [Pretty Good Privacy (PGP)](https://tools.ietf.org/html/rfc4880) and [SHA256](https://tools.ietf.org/html/rfc6234) methods.
+This section demonstrates how to verify an <file>.iso</file> file using the [Pretty Good Privacy (PGP)](https://tools.ietf.org/html/rfc4880) and [SHA256](https://tools.ietf.org/html/rfc6234) methods.

 ### PGP ISO Verification